-Today is the 32nd birthday of Justin Crossley, the man behind the mic at The Brewing Network, one of the industry’s best voices.
+Today is the 33rd birthday of Justin Crossley, the man behind the mic at The Brewing Network, one of the industry’s best voices.
 He’s an avid homebrewer and talker, a deadly combination, especially on radio.
-He also filmed Porter’s Porter Day last year and it will fun to see the result of that project.
-Of course, he’s been busy opening the Hop Grenade, the next piece of the growing Brewing Network empire.
+He also filmed Porter’s Porter Day a couple of years ago and it will fun to see the result of that project.
+Of course, he’s also opened the Hop Grenade, the next piece of the growing Brewing Network empire.
 Join me in wishing Justin a very happy birthday.

 On KQED Radio this morning on the local show Forum with Michael Krasney held a defacto debate on the proposed Alcohol Mitigation Fee between San Francisco Brewers Guild president Rich Higgins and city supervisor John Avalos, who introduced the ordinance to tax alcohol sold in San Francisco.
 Rich held his own as best he could, but Avalos is a seasoned politician more used to dodging questions and spinning data his way.
 Plus, it seemed to me most of the callers were sympathetic to him and hostile to Rich, though most seemed more than a little uninformed (thanks local media).
 Same deal on the show’s web page, New Alcohol Fee for San Francisco?, where one commenter went so far as to call Rich unprepared because he didn’t know how to remedy the city’s financial problems, as if that’s his job.
 Unbelievable.